jonnilundy/wedeploy.com/ui/src/pages/blog/the-first-wedeploy-hack-day-in-madrid.md

 #### [Salmorejo](https://www.youtube.com/watch?v=OcUhyNp7KFY&list=PLKb_gn-WO_Ko30pgNP-gxTKKrsaAC-jlk&index=5)

-There is a workplace efficientcy technique in spain called Salmorejo that basically goes like this.
+There is a workplace efficiency technique in spain called Pomodoro that basically goes like this.
 You set a timer for 25 min and place a signal on your desk to notify your coworkers that you are busy.
 Then you work only on one project during that time, and after the timer is done, you can tend to other smaller tasks like meetings, emails, and coffee breaks.
 The problem is that sometimes you leave the signal up or maybe never put it there in the first place so the others at work don't know if they can interupt you or not.

-The good news is that this project fixes those problems with a slack notification integrations and a designated site to start and track the Salmorejos that are happening in your office.
+The good news is that this project fixes those problems with a slack notification integration and a designated site to start and track the Salmorejos that are happening in your office.

 **What they used:** [WeDeploy Hosting](http://wedeploy.com/docs/hosting), [WeDeploy Data](http://wedeploy.com/docs/data)